srich36/TodayILearned/til_docs/OS/Memory.md

 ## Page Replacement

-- When a process needs a page from demand paging but memory is full, it uses a page replacement algorithm to bring the new page in memory
   - This is in favor of swapping **entire** processes (which aren't really used anymore, just pages are swapped)
   - The page being swapped out's contents are written to swap memory to free up the frame